NandiniSharma-Delhi/NandiniEngage2022/README.md

 4:we used cosine similarity of various features such as genre,year,artists,danceability,etc.. to generate recommendations based on user's playlist.

-### datasets:
+## datasets:

 dataset reference:https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-600k-tracks
-tracksFinal.csv :contains a part of this big dataset. artists.csv:contains data about artists and genre completeFeatures.csv: obtained by running some functions on initial dataset.The functions used to obtain this dataset are written in engine.py.but the line is commented.So we directly read thsi file instead of running those functions again to obtain this data.This is done for speedup in running website.
+1. tracksFinal.csv :contains a part of this big dataset.
+2. artists.csv:contains data about artists and genre
+3 .completeFeatures.csv: obtained by running some functions on initial dataset.The functions used to obtain this dataset are written in engine.py.but the line is commented.So we directly read thsi file instead of running those functions again to obtain this data.This is done for speedup in running website.